Chemaclass/knob-base/README.md

 }
 ```

-* Also you will be able to get or create your own widgets as new models.
-You have the basics in 'Knob\Widgets' (src/widgets/ directory).
+* Also you will be able to create your own widgets as new models.
+You have the basics in `Knob\Widgets` (src/widgets/ directory).
 For example PagesWidget:
 ```php
 // vendor/chemaclass/knob-base/src/widgets/PagesWidget.php